 Newfoundland & Labrador looks at a variety of factors when it comes to setting the minimum wage, including:

 - The Low-Income Cut-Off

-The current minimum wage in New Brunswick is $12.75 as of April 1, 2022, and will rise to $13.75 in October 2022 - a total increase of $1.00 within a six-month timeframe.
+The current minimum wage in New Brunswick is $14.75.
 Since 2019, the median wage in the province has increased by 14 percent compared with a two percent increase in the minimum wage.

-Manitoba's currently has one of the lowest minimum wages in the entire country, sitting at $11.95.
-The province's wage will increase to $12.35 effective October 1, 2022, and is adjusted annually in October based on the inflation rate.
+Manitoba's currently has one of the lowest minimum wages in the entire country, sitting at $14.15.
+The province's wages are adjusted annually in October based on the inflation rate.